9dots/tech-and-tape/k-2/kindergarten/lesson-plans/lesson-15/lesson.md

 ## 4. Elaborate: Independent Practice (13 min)
 - [ ] **Explain** how to complete the patterns worksheet with challenge number one.
->> “In each of the problems on the worksheet we are going to (1) complete the pattern and (2) circle the core.
-Problem number 1 shows the pattern blue, red, blue, red.”
+>> “In each of the challenges on the worksheet we are going to (1) complete the pattern and (2) circle the core.
+Challenge number one shows the pattern blue, red, blue, red.”

 <iconp type='question'>What colors should the next two circles be?</iconp>